AI For Main Line Clog Calls

 More urgent drain jobs captured

-Main line clog, multiple fixture backup, floor drain, sewer smell, camera, and jetting callers get an immediate drain-specific response instead of blank voicemail.
+Main line clog, multiple fixture backup, floor drain, sewer smell, camera, snaking, and jetting callers get an immediate drain-specific response instead of voicemail with no context.

 Cleaner dispatch decisions

-Staff receives fixture count, backup location, cleanout access, odor, water, photo, repeat issue, and property access context before deciding whether to roll now, call back, or coordinate the next step.
+Staff receives fixture count, backup location, cleanout access, odor, water, photos, repeat issue, property access, and tenant pressure before deciding whether to roll now, call back, or coordinate the next step.

 Better property manager trust